daguar/easy-choropleths/README.md

 Easy Choropleths
 ====

-An experimental tool to let humans build choropleths (data-shaded maps) easy to build.
+An experimental tool to let humans build choropleths (data-shaded maps) without any knowledge of Javascript or GIS.

 The idea is flushed out in my `ideas` repo here: